swiftxp-hub/spt-show-me-the-money-quick-sell/README.md

 # Show Me The Money - Quick-Sell SPT-mod

-A BepInEx plugin for SPT (Single Player Tarkov).
+A client modification for SPT (Single Player Tarkov).

-**Please note that this plug-in only works in conjunction with the [Show Me The Money SPT-mod](https://github.com/swiftxp-hub/spt-show-me-the-money).**
+**Please note that this mod only works in conjunction with the [Show Me The Money SPT-mod](https://forge.sp-tarkov.com/mod/2299/show-me-the-money).**

+**Warning:** There is a bug in version 1.0.0 and older versions with stackable items (bullets) and selling them on the flea-market.
+The wrong (total instead of per bullet) price is used to sell it on the flea-market.
+A hot-fix is available (version 1.0.1 or newer).

 ## What does it do?